Georges Pompidou: Death in office

 While still in office, Pompidou died on 2 April 1974 at his apartment, from Waldenström macroglobulinemia.
 Although his illness had not been disclosed and the government officially denied any health problems, there were reports of ill health and speculation of possible cancer during his last year in office.
 However, even on the day of his death, Pompidou had a visit scheduled from Rwandan President Grégoire Kayibanda.

 His body was buried on 4 April, in the churchyard of Orvilliers, where he had bought an old baker's house which he turned into a weekend home.
 The official memorial service for him was held at Notre-Dame de Paris with 3,000 dignitaries in attendance, including foreign heads of state.
-April 6 was declared a national day of mourning and entertainment and cultural events were canceled, theatres and schools closed.
+A national day of mourning was declared for April 6, and entertainment and cultural events were canceled, theatres and schools closed.

 A controversy arose surrounding the secrecy kept over Pompidou's illness, and the political class agreed that future presidents would have to provide reports on the state of their health; however, President François Mitterrand, who had pledged during his 1981 campaign to publish regular health bulletins, would also conceal the severity of his cancer during his presidency.